Morris K. Udall Scholarship Program

 Award Procedure

-The Udall Foundation will select individuals from the academic and professional community to serve as the Udall Review Committee.
+The Udall Foundation will select individuals from the academic and professional community to serve as the Udall Scholarship Review Committee.
 Udall Foundation staff will verify the applications for completeness and eligibility.
-The Review Committee meets at a designated location for one weekend to review and select 50 scholars and 50 honorable mention recipients.
-Students will be evaluated on the basis of: (a) Outstanding leadership capabilities and public service, (b) academic excellence, (c) the appropriateness of student's plan of study to prepare for a career in the environment, health care, or tribal public policy, and (d) dedication to the values exemplified by Morris Udall and Stewart Udall during their careers, i.e., civility, integrity, and consensus.
-The Review Committee has sole discretion in the selection of the 50 scholars.
+The Committee meets to review and select 55 Scholars.
+Students will be evaluated on the basis of: (a) Outstanding leadership capabilities and public service, (b) academic excellence, (c) the appropriateness of student's plan of study to prepare for a career in the environment, health care, or tribal public policy, and (d) dedication to the values exemplified by Morris Udall and Stewart Udall during their careers, i.e., civility, integrity, consensus, nonpartisanship, and public service.

 Deadlines